TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 #### AMD

-To install support for the Vulkan API, execute the following command as root:
+To install support for the Vulkan API and its tools, execute the following command as root:

 ```bash
 pacman -S lib32-mesa vulkan-radeon lib32-vulkan-radeon vulkan-icd-loader lib32-vulkan-icd-loader